Conditions We Evaluate

 All of these tests can be done right here at our Balance and Vestibular Program.

 Many medications and heavy medal exposures can cause ototoxicity (temporary or permanent injury to the structures of the inner ear).
-This can result in hearing loss, dizziness, and imbalance typically affects children starting at 4 years of age or younger.
+This can result in hearing loss, dizziness, and imbalance typically affects children starting at age 4 or younger.
 It is characterized by recurring episodes of vertigo (sensation that one’s surroundings are spinning) that last from seconds to minutes at a time.

 Toxic exposures to lead and mercury can also cause ototoxicity.

 Ototoxicity is usually suspected when a child develops hearing loss or dizziness/imbalance either during or soon after treatment with a medication that is known to be ototoxic.
 Ototoxicity from heavy metals, such as lead or mercury, may be much more difficult to detect and may require special blood tests to check for abnormal levels of these metals in your child’s bloodstream.

 A hearing test is required to evaluate hearing from ototoxicity.
 Sometimes, your doctor may want your child to undergo multiple hearing tests during a long-term treatment with a known ototoxic medication to monitor for development of hearing loss, even if your child is not yet experiencing a sensation of hearing loss or imbalance.